 The risk map already exists.
 The DOB inspection map publishes Safe, SREM, and Unsafe status at the address level.
 Anyone with a phone can check a garage before parking in it or working in it.
 The map updates as Sub-Cycles 1B and 1C close.
 Brooklyn and upper Manhattan close by the end of 2025.
 The Bronx, Queens, and Staten Island close by the end of 2027.

 The first cycle is the worst cycle.
 Sub-Cycle 1A pulled the oldest inventory in the densest part of the city.
-The 40% Unsafe rate in Manhattan Community Districts 1 through 7 is a directional ceiling on what we should expect from later sub-cycles.
+The 1-in-5 unsafe rate across the first 550 categorized structures is a directional ceiling on what we should expect from later sub-cycles.
 The newer borough inventory will likely show fewer Unsafe ratings, but the same kind of long-tail aging hazards.

 The Ann Street collapse was not a freak.
 It was a 1925 structure with 64 violations whose owners hired a handyman to remove bricks from a load-bearing pier.
-The first round of Local Law 126 inspections found 106 more Manhattan structures already at the Unsafe threshold before repair work even starts.
+The first round of Local Law 126 inspections found 110 structures already carrying unsafe conditions before repair work even starts.

 The map’s published.
 The repair clock is running.